 It's a very special place, that urupa.
 The whole place is full of such aroha (love).
 The urupa looks down over Oke Bay, where whales and dolphin often play.
 There is a tangible aura of peace, and love, that pervades the place where my tupuna sleep.
-Aunty Gwen is there now, and my brother.
-My wish (and my final will and testament) is to sleep there too one day when the time comes.
+Aunty Gwen is there now, and my brother too.
+My only wish (and my final will and testament) is for my remains to rest there too one day when the time comes.

 Kia hora te marino